- Overview of Infections in Newborns

 Herpes simplex virus infection usually causes only annoying, recurring blisters in healthy adults but can cause severe infection in newborns.

-• Newborns may become infected at birth or after birth.
+Newborns may become infected during delivery or after birth.

-• To prevent spreading the infection, infected women may have a cesarean delivery.
+To prevent spreading the infection, infected pregnant people may be given antiviral medications at the end of pregnancy and may have a cesarean delivery (c-section).

 (See also Overview of Infections in Newborns and Herpes Simplex Virus Infections in adults.)

-Infection with herpes simplex virus is very common in adults.
+Infection with herpes simplex virus (HSV) is very common in adults.
 The virus can be transmitted sexually and cause infection of the genital tract.
 The virus never goes completely away and remains dormant (inactive) in various tissues for life.
-Sometimes the virus reactivates.
+Sometimes the virus reactivates (becomes active).

 Symptoms of HSV Infection in Newborns